anukah/game-of-life/README.md

 # Game of Life
-Implementation of John Convey's Game of Life
+Implementation of John Convey's Game of Life using pygame